Mordyfier/WordCounter/README.md

 java WordCounter <filename>.txt
 ```

-The WordCounter class will then produce an output file "dataSet.txt" in the
+The WordCounter class will then produce two output files in the directory:
-directory which will then be used by Cloud.class (ran as above, replacing
+- "dataSet.txt", which will then be used by Cloud.class (ran as above, replacing
 "WordCounter" with "Cloud").
 The Cloud class will produce a .png file with
 the dataset visualised in a wordcloud.
+- "dataSet.csv", which will be used by Bars.class to produce a data chart (as JavaScript code embedded in a .html webpage)